How are nitazenes used?

 Avoid taking nitazenes with other substances, in particular other opioids such as heroin.
 Also avoid depressant drugs like alcohol, GHB, and benzodiazepines.

 If you aren't sure if someone is overdosing, call triple zero and request an ambulance.
 Do not leave the person alone.
-Ambulances are not required to involve the police.13
+Emergency services are there to help and can provide instructions over the phone.13

 Withdrawal from nitazenes